CHHS News and Updates

 The master of science in health informatics provides students with highly specialized knowledge and skills needed to support the adoption and use of health information systems and data analytic applications for a variety of clinical, administrative, and research purposes.
+It is fully accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

-This 42-credit hour master's program provides students with the skills necessary to become health policy decision makers at the local, state, and national levels; consultants; or public health advocates in the United States and abroad.
+This 42-credit hour master's program provides students with the skills necessary to become health policy decision-makers at the local, state, and national levels; consultants; or public health advocates in the United States and abroad.
 Applications are accepted for both fall and spring admissions.

 This master's program prepares future executives to assume leadership positions in health care organizations.
 We prepare health care professionals with strategic, business, analytic, and decision-making skills needed to successfully navigate the evolving health care industry.